-Although root canal is often not considered to be a surgical procedure, it requires many of the skills of an oral surgeon.
-During a root canal, your dentist saves an infected or inflamed tooth by drilling deep into ith; removing the interior nerve, lymph tissue and blood vessels; eliminating the infection; disinfecting the chamber; and securing the tooth with a strong, flexible filling.
+Although root canal treatments are often not considered to be a surgical procedure, they requires many of the skills of an oral surgeon in Chicago, IL.
+During a root canal, your dentist saves an infected or inflamed tooth by drilling deep into it; removing the interior nerve, lymph tissue and blood vessels; eliminating the infection; disinfecting the chamber; and securing the tooth with a strong, flexible filling.
 When infection or trauma has caused extreme damage to a tooth, an extraction may be the only option.

-In many ways, this procedure is the mirror image of a tooth extraction.
-Your experienced Contos Smile Center dentist surgically implants a titanium “root” in the jaw as a first step in creating an enduring, natural-looking tooth replacement.
+In many ways, dental implant placement is the mirror image of a tooth extraction.
+Your experienced Chicago, IL implant dentist surgically implants a titanium “root” in the jaw as a first step in creating an enduring, natural-looking tooth replacement.
 Once the titanium post fuses with the bone in your jaw and fully heals, this sturdy anchor is topped with the artificial tooth.
 In some complex cases, bone grafting or jaw surgery may be required to prepare the mouth for implants.

 These grafts are used not only in some dental implant cases, but also when periodontal disease has seriously damaged the integrity of the bone in your jaw.